tylerrichman-erg/Python-Tkinter-Application-Installer/README.md

 # Python Tkinter Application Installer

 ## Overview
-This repository provides a method to automatically install Python Tkinter applications through an installation file and can be used as a template to build larger applications.
+This repository provides a method to automatically install Python <a href="https://docs.python.org/3/library/tkinter.html">Tkinter</a> applications through an installation file.
+This repository can be used as a template to build larger applications.

 ## Instructions